 As a business, you have a few options in responding to a 30-Day Demand Letter.
 Most reasonable complaints can be settled through offering a refund, discount, or exchange.
 However, not all complaints may have a reasonable basis.
 After making a reasonable offer to settle the issue, the consumer may try and file a lawsuit or apply for mediation.

 If the consumer files a lawsuit, they may take the case to Small Claims Court, if the claim is less than $7,000.
 Claims over $7,000 may be filed in District Court or Superior Court.
 If you made a reasonable settlement offer (in response to the 30 Day Demand Letter), then the court may limit an award to the consumer.

 Reducing the Risk of Liability for a Chapter 93A Claim

 The best options for reducing the risk of liability for an MCPA claim are to make a timely response to a demand letter and provide a reasonable settlement offer.
 By responding in time with a reasonable offer, the consumer will be required to take additional action to seek a settlement or legal award.
 Failure to respond can result in an automatic finding against the business.

 Making a reasonable offer can also reduce the risk of liability.
 It can avoid a finding of bad faith or willful and knowing refusal to comply with the MCPA, which can lead to double or treble damages and legal fees.
 If the consumer rejects a reasonable settlement offer, the court may also be more likely to limit the consumer's award to not more than the original settlement offer.

-Timely response to a Chapter 93A letter and making a reasonable settlement offer can reduce the risk of liability for MCPA claims for your business.
-The Katz Law Group has 36 years of experience with business law in Massachusetts and across New England, including representing businesses in consumer protection actions.
+Making a timely response to a Chapter 93A complaint and a reasonable settlement offer can reduce the risk of liability for MCPA claims for your business.
+The Katz Law Group has nearly 40 years of experience with business law in Massachusetts and across New England, including representing businesses in consumer protection actions in Worcester, Framingham, and Marlborough.
 Contact the Katz Law Group today.